-- Mr. Ferreira's Executive Services Agreement for the position of Chief Financial Officer / Chief Operating Officer has no fixed period and may be terminated by provision of six months' prior written notice by either party. - Mr. Ferreira is entitled to a base salary of \$225,000 per annum, plus statutory superannuation entitlements.
-He has however elected to receive \$10,000 of this in the form of equity securities.
+- Mr. Ferreira's Executive Services Agreement for the position of Chief Financial Officer / Chief Operating Officer has no fixed period and may be terminated by provision of six months' prior written notice by either party. - Mr. Ferreira base salary changed effective 19 January 2022 from \$225,000 to \$240,000 plus statutory superannuation entitlements.
+He has elected to receive \$20,000 of this in the form of equity securities.
 883,334 performance rights issued in May 2020 in lieu of salary were converted to shares during the year ended 30 June 2021.
-134,615 performance rights issued on 2 Dec 2020 in lieu of salary were converted to ordinary shares subsequent to year end. - Mr. Ferreira is eligible to participate in the Long-Term Incentive Plan and has been issued 4,500,000 performance rights (expire 31 August 2023). - Mr. Ferreira is also eligible to participate in a Short-Term Incentive scheme which the Group has implemented.
+134,615 performance rights issued on 2 Dec 2020 in lieu of salary were converted to ordinary shares subsequent to year end. - Mr. Ferreira is eligible to participate in the Long-Term Incentive Plan and has been issued 4,500,000 performance rights (expire 31 August 2023) and 2,250,000 performance rights (expire 31 August 2024). - Mr. Ferreira is also eligible to participate in a Short-Term Incentive scheme which the Group has implemented.
 A maximum of \$10,000 per annum may be payable to Mr. Ferreira on the achievement of key performance indicators to be set having regard to the financial position and performance of the Group.